CultureHub/LiveLab/README.md

 ```
 npm run dev
 ```
+The development server uses a dev signalling server hosted at 'https://live-lab-v1.glitch.me'.

 5. To build a production version:
 ```
 npm run build
 ```
+Make sure to specify your own signalling server in the file 'app/stores/userStore.js'.

 6. To run the server:
 ```
 npm run start
 ```
+7. go to https://localhost:8000 to show application.
+Note: you may need to 'hard refresh'

 See the [changelog](CHANGELOG.md) for most recent updates.